unrealwork/atsd-use-cases/research/uk-aviation/README.md

     ![Figure 8](./images/Figure8.png)

-5. Here, you will see a list of metrics, which are available for the CAA entity.
-In our case, we are looking for UK Domestic terminal traffic for scheduled flights.
-Copy the seventh entry from the top of the page, **uk-caa.air-pax-by-type-and-nat-of-op.pax_terminal_scheduled_uk**.
+5. A list of available for the CAA entity is visible.
+In this case, UK Domestic terminal traffic for scheduled flights.
+Copy the seventh entry from the top of the page, `uk-caa.air-pax-by-type-and-nat-of-op.pax_terminal_scheduled_uk`.

     ![Figure 10](./images/Figure10.png)

 6. Navigate back to the portal.
 Use a `metric` setting and paste the copied metric name from the metrics list.
-7. Since we are comparing 2015 and 2016 values, enter `starttime = current_year` and `endtime = next_year`.
+7. To compare 2015 and 2016 values, enter `starttime = current_year` and `endtime = next_year`.
-8. As we will be looking at total domestic travel, enter `group-statistic = sum` and change mode from `column-stack` to `column`.
-The `group-statistic = sum` command calculates the total number of passengers for all airports in a given month, and the `column` will only show the total number of passengers together as one column per month.
+8. For total domestic travel, enter `group-statistic = sum` and change mode from `column-stack` to `column`.
+The `group-statistic = sum` command calculates the total number of passengers for all airports in a given month, and the `column` shows the total number of passengers together as one column per month.

-    Your configuration should now look like the image below.

     ![Figure 11](./images/Figure11.png)

-9. Next, since we are looking at total domestic value, we need to select all airport and group names.
+9. To observe total domestic value select all airport and group names.
 Create a new heading for `[tags]` below `[widget]` and enter `airport_name = *` and `group_name = *` (The asterisk `*` is one of the supported wildcard symbol in the Charts API).
 10. To display data for 2016, create a new `[series]` and enter `label = current year`.
 11. To display data for 2015, create a new `[series]` and enter `label = previous year`.
 Enter `time-offset = 1 year` and `color = orange`.
 The `time-offset = 1 year` command shifts historical data by the specific lag to the current time.
-In our case, data for the year 2015 is displayed as if it were data for 2016.
+In this case, data for the year 2015 is displayed as data for 2016.

-    Your configuration should now look like the image below.

     ![Figure 12](./images/Figure12.png)

-12. Press **Run**, your figure should now look like the image below.
+12. Press **Run**, your figure looks like the image below.

     ![Figure 13](./images/Figure13.png)

-    Now, we can take a few more steps to clean up our figure.

 13. Change the title to **UK Domestic Terminal Traffic on Scheduled Flights**.
 14. Under **metric** enter **format = numeric** to shorten the length of the output numbers.
-15. Press **Run**!
+15. Press **Run**.

-    Your configuration should now look like the image below.

     ![Figure 19](./images/Figure19.png)